 But, by giving your employees the proper ergonomic equipment and training, and emphasizing good posture, you can mitigate the risk of workplace injury.

-While ergonomics for traditional office spaces is primarily about comfort, retail ergonomics is about safety.
+The good news is that overexertion is the kind of hazard that ergonomic equipment and techniques directly address.
 Training your employees on ergonomics best practices ensures they are happier and healthier, allowing them to perform their tasks longer and more efficiently.
-Numerous studies have shown that a robust ergonomics policy reduces worker’s compensation claims and improves company ROI.
+Numerous studies have shown that a thorough ergonomics policy reduces worker’s compensation claims and improves company ROI.

-As such, if you choose to invest in retail ergonomics, you should first determine what your workers need at the workplace to maximize safety and improve their productivity.
+As such, if you choose to invest in retail ergonomics, you should first determine what your workers need at the workplace to maximize safety and productivity.
 There are two valuable areas of ergonomic focus you can incorporate into your retail settings: products and practice.

 Promoting good retail ergonomics practices won't be easy without the products to back them up.
-To see the desired results, you may need to buy new chairs, keyboard arms, and other accessories -- the kinds of office staples managers are often loathe to replace.
+To see the desired results, you may need to buy new chairs, keyboard arms, and other accessories – the kinds of office staples managers are often loathe to replace.

 Some of the products you should focus on replacing to improve flexibility, effectiveness, and ergonomics include: